dazuma/toys/toys-core/README.md

 tools in your executable.
 For example, a middleware adds the `--help` flag to your tools by default.

-The next example modifies the middleware stack to alter this common tool functionality.
+The next example provides a custom middleware stack, resulting in a different set of common tool functionality.

     #!/usr/bin/env ruby